Stanyke/Google-Auth-With-Nodejs/README.md

 This is a web application that can be used to call/get users data in a json format with their permission from their Google account with the help of Google's API **People API**.

+- Get all dependencies/Package modules but running **npm install** just before use.

 - To start the server run **node index.js**, also we're running on **localhost:3000**.

 **Steps to implement Google authentication**